“He is risen! He is risen indeed!”

 But now we know that Jesus’ body is present, physically alive and well, somewhere in God’s universe.
 What does this mean to us as we head to work on Monday?

 Please don't miss this resurrection reality—and opportunity.
-Monday morning is as significant to God as Sunday morning.
-And every ordinary activity of every day can and should be enlivened by the Living Christ and done for His glory, from preparing breakfast to closing a sale, from completing a school assignment to changing a diaper, from plowing a field to solving a complex engineering problem.
+Every ordinary activity of every day can and should be enlivened by the Living Christ and done for His glory, from preparing breakfast to closing a sale, from completing a school assignment to changing a diaper, from plowing a field to solving a complex engineering problem.